ishengtsai/IntroToGenomics/emcgs.rst

 Please download the coding sequences in the fasta protein format (See screenshot).
+This will act as the bait sequence to identify putative mitochondrial sequences from our sample.